 - Your child is being exposed to his world with your support.
 Make the home a happy place where he is celebrated and included.
 Involve him in decision-making.
 This will give him self-assurance.
 It is at home that the child inadvertently learns the skills required to face the challenges of the world.

 - Help children develop problem-solving skills when they are in school.
 Act out stressful school situations with your child through various role plays.
 This will make the child understand what the others are going through and teach him different ways of handling the situation.

 - Muscle-relaxation exercises calm children.
-Make the child sit in a chair or lie down, and tell him to tighten his fist and arm muscles.
+Make the child sit in a chair or lie down.
+Tell him to tighten his fist and arm muscles.
 Let him open his hands, wiggle and relax his fingers.
 Let it go limp.
 This should be similarly followed up with the rest of his body, including face, legs and feet.
 Muscles loosen when periodically tightened and released.

 - Visualisation techniques during times of stress can calm children.
 It just involves changing the child’s focus from the stress of the moment to a different, pleasant and peaceful situation.
 Re-focussing of energy can happen by closing the eyes and trying to visualise such pleasant scenes in great detail.
-For example, one could be in a football field or visualise a horse and his very nice tail or even try to spell a name backwards.
+For example, one could be in a football field or visualise a horse.

 - ‘This too will pass’ is something you can teach your child.
 She should realise that bad times come and go.
 She might feel low one day and better the next.
 Remember to tell her, “I am glad that today is a better day.”
 Children then learn that stressful feelings do not last forever.

 Related video: Here's a video on how only a mentally tough parent can provide support to a child.